 There is no set length of time for a hearing.
 Sometimes they can be quite short, but generally they are about half an hour.
 It depends on what needs to be explored and who is present.
 Hearings are held either in person in the prison, or by video link, with the offender, Corrections staff, supporters and lawyer (with prior Board permission).
 Victims do not attend offender hearings.

 Hearings can also be unattended.
 This is where the offender is not present, but a hearing is still conducted.

 An offender is able to waive their right to attend their hearing but must do this in writing.
 Even if the offender waives their appearance, the hearing itself will continue.
 The offender can still make a written submission.

 The Board decides who will attend hearings and who will speak.
 The Board does on occassions allow media representatives to attend some hearings and report on proceedings.

-It is important to note, that when the Board is deliberating on the members and the Board's administrator are present in the hearing room.
+When the Board is deliberating only the members and the Board's administrator are present in the hearing room.
 All other persons, including the offender, must leave.